-- 1. Course website: http://arrunada.org/Teaching.aspx?Id=5 (password: "ctbp13"). - 2.
+- 1. Course website: http://arrunada.org/Teaching.aspx?Id=5 (password: "lluria"). - 2.
 A dossier containing most of the course reading texts will be available at OCE. - 3.
-Foreign students are advised to contact the instructors personally, especially if they face difficulties in following the course.
+Foreign students are advised to contact the instructors personally, especially if they face difficulties in following the course. - 4.
+Administrative support: Ms. Mar Díez (mar.diez@upf.edu).